morph-l2/morph-doc/relay/Decentralized Sequencers/Decentralized Sequencers.md

 Decentralized sequencers, on the other hand, introduce a game among multiple parties to compete for MEV, eliminating the monopoly status of a single sequencer and reducing the impact of uncontrolled MEV on users.

-## What's Morphism's solution?
+## What's Morph's solution?

-Unlike most Rollup project，Morphism have decentralizing sequencer network setup at the beginning.
+Unlike most Rollup project，Morph have decentralizing sequencer network setup at the beginning.
 When designing this system, we followed the following principles.

 ### The principles

 #### Scalability on the essence
-Morphism is first and foremost an Ethereum scaling solution.
+Morph is first and foremost an Ethereum scaling solution.
 The solution we are seeking aims to ensure fast execution and confirmation of transactions at the Layer 2 level while preserving decentralization to the greatest extent possible.

 #### Layer 1 Level Safety
 Simply decentralizing the sequencer at Layer 2 level does not completely solve the potential security impacts of a single sequencer.
 In a centralized design, Layer 1 contracts and other Layer 2 nodes (such as Layer 2 validator and full nodes) can only obtain block and state information from a single sequencer.